After-Hours Rental Emergencies: A PM Playbook

 • move-in email

-• fridge magnet / welcome sheet (yes, it still works)
+• fridge magnet or welcome sheet, because yes, it still works

 Organized entryway suggesting clear resident instructions

-Step 2: Use a single intake channel (no side texting)
+Step 2: Use a single intake channel, not side texting

 • answering service trained to your script, or